 - Viva Mexico

-During festival season we definitely miss the Eat to the Beat concert series.
-They were so much fun to watch and brought a lot of energy into World Showcase which now is pretty dead.
-Some guests like it that way, and we do to at times, but we also enjoy grabbing some food, a drink and watching the nightly shows.
+During festival season we are definitely happy that the Eat to the Beat concert series is back and we’ll be spending lots of time in the America Gardens Theater in the coming months.
+They are so much fun to watch and bring a lot of energy into World Showcase which for a while was pretty dead.
+Some guests like it that way, and we do too at times, but we also enjoy grabbing some food, a drink, and watching the nightly shows.

 We also really miss the Awesome Live Mix featuring the Guardians of the Galaxy which is one of the most high-energy shows EPCOT normally does.

-There are also no nighttime spectaculars going on right now in Walt Disney World, and that means EPCOT Forever isn’t running.
-That’s the hardest one for us since we love to grab a spot around World Showcase Lagoon and watch the fireworks off to finish our night anytime we visit EPCOT.
+At least nighttime spectaculars have returned to Walt Disney World, and that means the new show Disney Harmonious.
+This is great news as we love to grab a spot around World Showcase Lagoon and watch the fireworks off to finish our night anytime we visit EPCOT.

-As we mentioned, there is still a way to see the Disney characters even though there are no character meets.
-The Character Cavalcades.
-These have been a pleasant surprise in all 4 parks and we hope they stick around in some for even after things go back to normal, especially in a park like EPCOT which doesn’t have a formal parade.
+As we mentioned, character cavalcades were introduced to the parks in 2020, but have since been removed from EPCOT.
+These have been a pleasant surprise in all 4 parks and we hoped they would stick around in some even after things go back to normal, especially in a park like EPCOT which doesn’t have a formal parade.

-The three motorcades in EPCOT are: Mickey & Friends World Tour, the Frozen Promenade and the Princess Promenade.
+The three motorcades that EPCOT had were: Mickey & Friends World Tour, the Frozen Promenade, and the Princess Promenade.